brianroba/Event-Management/README.md

 # Event Manager API

 A Django REST API for managing events — including CRUD operations, user authentication, and event registration.
+This project is a back-end only API but can be integrated with front-end UI in future.
+The APIs were tested on postman.

 ## Features